AsifTLT/--Image-Resizer-Using-Python--/README.md

 🚀 Image Resizer Using Python 📸

-🔗 ✨ If You Run This Project And get the Preview! here is Repl Link: https://replit.com/@Pythonworlds/-Image-Resizer-Using-Python-?v=1 🎉
+🔗 ✨ If You Run This Project And get the Preview! here is Repl Link: https://replit.com/@Pythonworlds/-Image-Resizer-Using-Python-?v=1

 I have given a preview image of this project in the thumbnail option of the settings.
-If you want to see then click on settings option..
+If you want to see then click on settings option 🎉

 Hey everyone! 🌟 I just finished building an Image Resizer using Python!
 This handy tool lets you resize your images effortlessly, ensuring they look perfect for any platform or use.